visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

 will be displayed as a curve plot in the same way a Lineout curve plot would be drawn.

-Unique and critical to using the LineSampler operator is that it should be defined in each window for each plot.
-Further the "Apply to all windows" and "Apply operators to all plots" should be checked.
-As such there is some critical setup that must be done.

 The genesis of the Line Sampler operator is from plasma physics and the synthetic diagnostics performed in fusion simulations in order to compare against experimental results.
 As such, the nomenclature is